silnrsi/ftml-sile/README.md

 A SILE class for typesetting FTML format data.
 See https://github.com/silnrsi/ftml for details on FTML (Font Test Markup Language).

+## Installation

+This repository contains the files needed to implement a SILE class named "ftml".
+You will need [SILE](https://github.com/simoncozens/sile) to use it.

+The simplest way to use this class is to copy the *classes* folder from this repository to your working folder, then SILE will look in that folder for the files it needs.
+If you run all your SILE FTML files from that working folder, everything should work fine.

+If you want to process FTML files in different folders, then you will need to
+- Find your SILE installation folder
+- Copy the contents of the *classes* folder from this repository to the *sile/classes* folder in your SILE installation

 ## Usage

 sile -I ftml test.xml